When homework leads to nothing but tears...

 But if we want to end homework battles for good, what matters is that we show a belief in their abilities and support them doing their work in a way that fits their unique learning style.

-Consider checking out this week’s online MASTERCLASS “Stop the Homework Battles” by Susan Schenk, OT on Monday January 14th at 7pm.
+Check out our online MASTERCLASS “Stop the Homework Battles” by Susan Schenk, OT on Monday January 14th at 7pm.
 We will be taping it so if you sign up you can watch it later.
-Click here for more information about the masterclass.